vimanasystems/ZeroTrustBSD/INDEX.md

 > Enabling Secure, Open, and European-Controlled Cybersecurity Infrastructure
 > Powered by **ZeroTrustBSD**, OpenBSD, and EU-based Open Source Technologies
-> Proudly Built in 🇱🇺 Luxembourg and Deployable Across Europe

 ## 🎯 Objective